Aims and Scope

 Averroes aims to:

-Advance interdisciplinary and critical scholarship on Islam and Muslim societies with a specific focus on their transformative roles in addressing contemporary social, ethical, cultural, and environmental challenges.
-The journal seeks to bridge classical Islamic thought and modern social sciences, promoting dialogue between tradition and modernity to foster sustainable social change grounded in Islamic values and universal ethics.
+Advance interdisciplinary and critical research on science, religion and religious communities with a particular focus on their transformative role in addressing contemporary social, ethical, cultural, and environmental challenges.
+The journal aims to bridge classical Religious thought and modern social sciences, promoting dialogue between tradition and modernity to encourage sustainable social change based on Religious values and universal ethics.

-Averroes provides an academic platform for scholars, researchers, and practitioners to explore how Islamic teachings, institutions, and intellectual traditions contribute to inclusive development, peacebuilding, human rights, environmental ethics, gender justice, and global solidarity.
+Averroes provides an academic platform for scholars, researchers, and practitioners to explore how science, religion and religious communities contribute to inclusive development, peacebuilding, human rights, environmental ethics, gender justice, and global solidarity.

 Scope